iron-software/IronDrawing.Examples/examples/get-color-depth/README.md

 ***Based on <https://ironsoftware.com/examples/get-color-depth/>***

-Color depth, also referred to as bits per pixel (bpp), is a metric that determines the finesse with which color components are represented in an image.
-Specifically, it may refer to the bits allocated for one pixel or how many bits are used for each color component within that pixel.
-The color depth is a key indicator of an image’s potential fidelity and richness; generally, a higher bpp correlates with greater definition and clarity in the image.
+Color depth is quantified in bits per pixel (bpp), which describes the number of bits representing the color components of a single pixel or the bits allocated to each color component of a pixel.
+This metric also serves as an indicator of an image's quality — generally, a higher bpp value results in a more defined and clearer image.

-To load an image file and assess its color depth in .NET, you would begin by loading the image into an `AnyBitmap` object from a specified file path using the `AnyBitmap.FromFile(@"FILE_PATH")` method.
-After loading, you can retrieve the bpp value by accessing the `.BitsPerPixel` property of the `AnyBitmap` instance.
-This property provides the necessary details about the image's color depth.
+To load an image file, the method `AnyBitmap.FromFile(@"FILE_PATH")` is utilized.
+After loading the image, you can retrieve the color depth by accessing the `.BitsPerPixel` attribute on the resulting `AnyBitmap` object.